How Do Thais Train So Much?

 DOMS aside, the fact that elite Thais can experience such a strong reaction to a 5 minute activity also points to something far more insidious for those training full time in Thailand…

-The Thais were failing to understand what sport science calls the Law of Accommodation.
+Generally, Thais are failing to understand what sport science calls the Law of Accommodation.

-Despite all of their years of intense training, they are no longer “adapting” (getting better), they are merely “accommodating” (staying the same).
+Despite all of their years of intense training, they are no longer “adapting” (getting better), they’re merely “accommodating” (staying the same).

-That’s a LOT of time spent tearing up your body for no further improvement.
+That’s a lot of time spent tearing up your body for no further atheltic improvement.